dkmerys/train_system/README.md

 ## Description

-_This application will allow an office administrator to track patients in a doctor's office ._
+_This application will show a train system._

 ## Setup/Installation Requirements